amethyst-client/.github/profile/README.md

 Not everything here is open source.

-* Core client → All Rights Reserved
+- Core products → All Rights Reserved
-* Supporting projects → MIT License
+- Supporting tools → MIT License

 Each repository clearly states its license.